 In some cases, induction therapy can remove all abnormal plasma cells, which is called a complete response or complete remission.
-However treatment will need to be continued, as without it, the myeloma would return.
+However, treatment will need to be continued, as without it, the myeloma would return.

-The length of time for which you will need to take the drug combination will be somewhere between 4-6 months, depending on how you respond.
-The drugs are usually taken for a few days or weeks, followed by several days or weeks without treatment, and then repeating the cycle.
-This is to allow time for the healthy cells, which may have been damaged by the chemotherapy, to recover.
-Not everyone will respond to any one combination of drugs, so you will be monitored and another combination can be chosen if the one you have started does not appear to be working for you.
+Treatment is usually taken for a few days or weeks at a time with a few days to a week off treatment, although these lengths can vary.
+This is known as a cycle and is usually repeated over 4-6 months depending on how you respond and what side-effects you may experience.
+Treatment in cycles allow time for the healthy cells, which may have been damaged by the chemotherapy, to recover.
+Not everyone will respond to any one combination of drugs, so you will be monitored, and another combination can be chosen if the one you have started does not appear to be working, or if you are unable to tolerate the treatment.